GabMeloche/Wind_Rider/README.md

   Bottom-left: Speed at which the vehicle is going.

 This project was developped over the course of 4 weeks.
 Design and art by Sébastien Oddon, Jimmy Pham and Quentin Lemieux.
-Developped by me (Gabriel Meloche).
+Developped by Gabriel Meloche.